eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Boxes {#boxes}

-The wiki has a two level hierarchy: there's a list of boxes, each of which contains a list of objects.
+The wiki has a two level hierarchy: there's a list of boxes, each of which contains a list of pages.

 **Examples:** [Xerox NoteCards](https://en.wikipedia.org/wiki/NoteCards).

 ## Hierarchical Folders {#folders}

 Like a hierarchical filesystem.
-Folders contain objects and other folders.
+Folders contain pages and other folders.

 **Pros:**